vrbabu9000/DocuMagnetIR/data/ocr_results/ps1_updated/ps1_updated.md

 B: it was not to be
 a.
 Write down the term frequency of each term in each document.
 b.
 Write down the number of occurrences of each word bigram in each document (ignoring the begin-of-document and end-of-document tokens).
 c.
 Consider a vector space where each dimension is a word bigram.
-For each document, write down the vector of normalized bigram term frequencies (without log scaling) using the format \{bigram: value, bigram: value, ... \}.
+For each document, write down the vector of normalized bigram term frequencies (without log scaling) using the format \{bigram: value, bigram: value, ...\}.
 Use Euclidean normalization.
 d.
 Now consider the tf-idf weighting:

 $$
 w_{t, d}=\mathrm{tf}_{t, d} \times \log _{10}\left(N / \mathrm{df}_{t}\right)
 $$

 For each document, write down the vector of normalized tf -idf weights where each dimension is a word bigram.
-Perform Euclidean normalization after calculating the tf-idf weight vector $w_{t, d}$.
+Perform Euclidean normalization after calculating the tf -idf weight vector $w_{t, d}$.
 As in c, use the format \{bigram: value, bigram: value, ...\}.
 Assume that the corpus only has the two documents listed above.
 e.
 For each of the weighting schemes in parts c and d, compute the cosine similarity between documents $A$ and $B$.
 Briefly explain any insights you draw from your answers.
 f.
 Let's say you now have the opportunity to add one document to the corpus.
 Design a document J' to add to the corpus such that the cosine similarity of A and B under part d remains unchanged.